steqeq/0000/docs/how-to/fine-tuning-llms/triton-kernel-performance-optimization.rst

    On an MI300X device, there are 304 CUs, 4 SIMD per CU, and the wavefront size (warp size) is 64.
 See :doc:`Hardware specifications <rocm:reference/gpu-arch-specs>` for a full list of AMD accelerators and GPUs.

+.. _fine-tuning-llms-triton-kernel-configs-env-vars:

 Autotunable kernel configurations and environment variables
 ===========================================================

 This section relates to the amount of memory access and computation assigned to each CU.
-It is related to the usage of LDS, register and the scheduling of different tasks on a CU.
+It is related to the usage of LDS, registers and the scheduling of different tasks on a CU.

 The following kernel arguments can be tuned.